OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/nodejs/README.md

 ### 4. Setup Manifest for Teams

-1. Modify the `manifest.json` in the `/appPackage` folder and replace the following details:
+1. Modify the `manifest.json` in the `/appManifest` folder and replace the following details:
    - `{{MicrosoftAppId}}` with Application id generated from Step 3
    - `{Base_URL_Domain}` - Your application's base url domain.
 E.g. for https://12345.ngrok-free.app the base url domain will be 12345.ngrok-free.app if you are using ngrok.

 **Note:** If you want to test your app across multi hub like: Outlook/Office.com, please update the `manifest.json` in the `app-complete-auth\nodejs` folder with the required values.
-2. Zip the contents of the `appPackage` folder to create a `manifest.zip` or `Manifest_Hub` folder into a `manifest.zip`.(Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+2. Zip the contents of the `appManifest` folder to create a `manifest.zip` or `Manifest_Hub` folder into a `manifest.zip`.(Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

 3. Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams and then go to side panel, select Apps
    - Choose Upload a custom App
-   - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
+   - Go to your project directory, the ./appManifest folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

 **Note**: To test facebook auth flow please setup the sample locally as due to limitations from facebook you cannot test the facebook auth flow in the deployed version of app.